DUI School in Tampa

 - Level II - This is for multiple DUI offenders.
 Unlike Level I, it consists of 21 hours of classroom time in a group setting.
-Often, it will focus on the problems that plague habitual offenders, as well as getting students ready for treatment.
+It will often focus on the problems that plague habitual offenders.

 DUI Program Fees

-If you are facing DUI charges in Florida, you may be wondering how much the DUI program fees would set you back.
-If you’re convicted of DUI, you would be expected to pay for the DUI program fees out of pocket.
+If you are facing DUI charges in Florida, you may be wondering how much the DUI program would cost.
+If you’re convicted of DUI, you would be expected to pay out of pocket.

 As of this writing, the DUI program fees are as follows: